adriantanasse/CyberSecurity/01-INCIDENT-SOC-ANALYSIS/06-Windows-Lateral-Movement-Threat-Detection/README.md

 using Splunk and Sysmon in a Windows environment.

-This project strengthened hands-on experience with:
+This project strengthened my hands-on experience with:

 - SIEM operations
 - Endpoint monitoring